 Choice of the applicable law governing a licence agreement does not affect other questions in connection with the licence agreement (e.g. existence and content of copyright law).
 These questions are regularly governed by the national law of the country for which protection is sought.

-Rights remaining with the licensor/copyright holder Moral rights stay with the author.
+Moral rights stay with the author.
 Economic rights are transferable in the case of software.

 Software Licences: Latvia